LauraXing25/SPTS/README.md

 </div>

 ## Data folders
 Our data files are located in `SPTS/Data_Analysis`.
-Each data folder is explained below.
+The data contained in each folder is explained below.
 * `/Measurements_Collected` contains both raster and compressive scans for 17 daily objects;
 * `/Application_Data` contains both compressive scans we collected for Rapid Contact Localization `/ball_bouncing` and the demo video with the robot arm `/robort_arm`.

 ## Usage
-The codes for using our methods for tactile image data and realizing our results are explained below.
+The codes that applied our methods for tactile image data and realizing our results are explained below.
 The folder `ksvdbox13` for training ksvd dictionary was downloaded from [here](https://csaws.cs.technion.ac.il/~ronrubin/software.html).
 This folder is included in the repository at `SPTS/Data_Analysis/Dictionary_Learning`.

 ### Compressed and Raster Data Acquisition
 All files associated with data collection is in `/Data_Collection`.
 To collect data, please first upload the code in`Microcontroller_Code/Receiver_Code/Receiver_Code.ino` onto each Attiny412 on the tactile sensor hardware using a USB UPDI uploader.
 Make sure that each Attiny412 has a different address by changing the "adrs" variable before you upload to the microcontroller.
+Certain addresses are reserved.
+Here we used 8-107 for our 100 sensors.
 Once all Attiny412s are programmed, connect the Teensy4.1 to your computer and upload the code in `/Microcontroller_Code/Transmitter_Code/Transmitter_Code.ino`.
 Depending on whether you would like to collect raster scans or compressive scans, follow instuctions in the comments at the Loop function.
-Once the transmitter code is uploaded, immediately run the matlab script in `/Matlab_Code/DataCollection.m`, and data collections should start.
+Once the transmitter code is uploaded, run the matlab script in `/Matlab_Code/DataCollection.m`, and data collections should start.
 You can end data collection by simply using the stop button in matlab.

 ### Tactile Dictionary Learning
 The folder `Data_Analysis/Dictionary_Learning` is for creating the dictionary used during OMP reconstruction.
 For our usage, we opened ran `visualize_learnD.m`, which loads raster scan entries inside `Raster_Entries.mat` to generate the dictionary, which saves it as `dictionary.mat`.
 For the applications section, since objects are dropped to different locations of the sensor, we have to permute each entry in the dictionary to every possible location on the sensor.
 To achieve this, we ran `permutation.m` on `dictionary.mat`, and its output is saved as `permuted_dictionary.mat` in the same directory.

 ### SRC Library for SRC Accuracy Measurement
-Raster scans used as examples for the SRC library are located in `Data_Analysis/SRC_Library/Library_Entries`, separate for each object.
+Raster scans used as examples to formulate the SRC library are located in `Data_Analysis/SRC_Library/Library_Entries`, separate for each object.
 There are 10 scans for each object.
 Library is created by appending scans for all object together, back to back, in addition to adding 10 blank frames (100*1 vector) at front as the "empty" object.
 The finalized library is in `Data_Analysis/SRC_Library/SRC_lib.mat`.

 ### Random Weights Generation
 Files responsible for generating random binary weights that all Attiny412s are programmed to generate are in `Data_Analysis/Random_Weights_Generation`.
 The same LCG function used by every Attiny412 is defined in `lcgRandom.m`, which is called by `amatrix.m` to generate random weight sequences based on the seed and the length of the sequence wanted.
 For our application, to save time later on, we generated all random weights before data processing: for seeds 8-107 and for a length of 100000, so that no matter how long we collect data, we always have corresponding weights.
 This is automated in `generate_weights.m`, please run it before any data processing steps.